movlanAA/Java-Programming-B27/Java_Cheat_Sheet.md

 > Loop types:

-    - while loop: evalualtes a boolean expression to determine if the loop should iterate again
+    - while loop: evaluates a boolean expression to determine if the loop should iterate again
         - if the boolean expression is true: the statements in the loop body are executed
         - if the boolean expression is false: the loop stops